Skip to content

 The polling query uses PostgreSQL’s FOR UPDATE SKIP LOCKED, which means a record locked by one worker is invisible to every other worker.
 This gives you work distribution across workers without an external job queue.
 Records are ordered by retry count (ascending) then scheduled time, so fresh records are preferred over retried ones.

-If your profiles don’t use TraceAssertionTask, this entire wait path is skipped.
-Evaluation latency drops to whatever the task DAG takes to execute: nanoseconds for assertion-only profiles, seconds for profiles with LLMJudgeTask.
+If your profiles don’t use TraceAssertionTask, records go straight to pending; trace correlation can still be stored, but it does not gate evaluation.
+Evaluation latency is just the task DAG execution: nanoseconds for assertion-only profiles, seconds for profiles with LLMJudgeTask.

 Environment variableDefaultEffect